johnssproul/RepeatProfiler/README.md

 ![](https://github.com/johnssproul/RepeatProfiler/raw/master/pics_readme/photo_of_the_folder.PNG)

 The time refers to the  time you started the run.
 Opening, the folder you will find this

 ![](https://github.com/johnssproul/RepeatProfiler/raw/master/pics_readme/photo2.PNG)

-Here you can see your refrence name folder _outputn which contain all the analysis for this refrence We will get to that soon.
+Here you can see your reference name folder _outputn which contain all the analysis for this refrence We will get to that soon.
 This is done incase you run the analysis with multi-fasta sequence file.
 We also keep your refrences in single fasta files in Refrences_used folder.

 Next thing you will find is ReadMe file.It will look something like this